Positioning vs Marketing (Why Fixing Marketing Before Positioning Costs $15K–$30K and Produces Nothing)

 Component 1: Target Market (Who)

 Not “everyone” or “small businesses.”
-Specific demographic and psychographic definition.
+You need a specific demographic and psychographic definition.

 Weak target: